Create a professional CV now!

 One more thing: most 16-year-olds CVs will be like their chat-up lines.
 Sloppy at best.
 Disgusting at worst.
 To at least appear organised, mature and reliable, follow these simple CV layout rules strictly:

-• Use an easy-to-read CV font.
+- Use a professional CV font.
 Arial and Calibri are classic.
 Didot is wild.

 Leave your contact details near the top of your CV.
 Don't list such details as your date of birth or gender.
-Make sure your email address looks professional.
+Also, don't include your home address.
+Your phone number and email address are enough.

 Thinking of using free CV templates you found online?
+Or those best CV templates recommended by a friend?
 Make sure they are ATS-friendly.
 ATSs are those robots that scan your CV.
-And they usually don't like visual CVs.
+And they usually don't like visual CVs like Canva CV.
+They prefer basic CV layouts.

-Remember that at this point of your professional life your CV should be one page long.
+Remember that at this point of your professional life, your CV should be one page long.
 Don't worry if you feel it's too empty.
 It's better to leave some white space than to lie on your CV.
-Recruiters don't expect long CVs from teenagers.
+Recruiters don't expect long CVs from 16-year-olds.

-And that's it!
-Now you know what a good CV should look like.
+These are the most essential CV writing tips.
+With them, you definitely know what a good CV should look like.
 Go get them!

 You don’t have to be a CV writing expert.
 In the LiveCareer CV builder you’ll find ready-made content for every industry and position, which you can then add with a single click.

 Did we answer all your questions on how to write a CV for a 16-year-old?
 Got any job hunting tips and tricks you’d like to share?
-Did you find our CV for a 16-year-old school-leaver template useful?
+Did you find our CV template for a 16-year-old useful?
 Use the comments section below.
 I’m looking forward to hearing from you.

 How we review the content at LiveCareer